 Article 251 of the UAE Penal Code states seven methods that are considered as committing the crime of forgery, and they include:

 - Alteration of an existing document, either by removing or changing the writing of the document, or the numbers, the marks, or pictures included in or on the document.

 - Placement of a forged signature or seal or by altering a genuine signature, seal, or fingerprint.

 - Taking by surprise or by fraud the signature, seal, or fingerprint of a period without being aware of the content of the document or without a valid consent.

 - Creation of a fake document or an imitation of a document and ascribing it to a third party.

 - Filling a blank paper containing a signature, or a seal, or a fingerprint, without the approval of the person to whom the signature, seal, or fingerprint belongs.

 - False impersonation or changing the identity in a document intended for such purpose.

 - Alteration of the truth in a document intended as a proof, immediately upon preparation.

-Raising a fake claim in the UAE is treated as a felony in most instances and may invite punishments for more than one offence, as we discussed above.
+Raising a fake claim in the UAE is treated as a serious offence in most instances and may invite punishments for more than one offence, as we discussed above.
 The UAE heavily relies on the good faith principle, and the legal requisite remains that any report of submission provided to the judicial authorities in the UAE should be based on good faith.